 - What’s the Home Elevator Construction Time

 The installation of a residential elevator includes some very invasive construction work that can require additional time and money due to unforeseen issues.
 Choosing to add an elevator to your home can mean weeks of construction noise, dust and crew members in your space.
-A through-the-floor elevator can take 2 weeks, whereas an exterior elevator that in essence is like a home addition, can take 3-4 weeks to complete.
+A through-the-floor elevator can fit into your home as fast as 2-4 weeks, an elevator shaft inside the home in 4-8 weeks, whereas an exterior elevator that in essence is like a home addition, can take 3-4 months to complete.

 Residential Elevator Experience